twalker/attricon/README.md

 It's useful with a pre-defined set of attribute values that pair nicely with an icon from Font Awesome (or other).
 E.g. Status, OS icons.

+What can I say, it scratched a small itch.

 ## example